VeraMTitze/ecophotonics/contents/people.md

 ### M.Sc. & B.Sc. students
 Ana Karina Riano Gutierrez, B.Sc.

+### Open Positions
-Get in touch to hear about open positions!
+Please get in touch to hear about opportunities to contribute to our work!